Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Introduction

 In this paper, we consider problems of the following form: Given a set $\PntSet$ of weighted points in $\Re^d$, one wishes to solve an optimization problem whose solution is one of the pairwise distances of $\PntSet$ (or ``close'' to one of these values).
 Problems of this kind include computing the optimal $k$-center clustering, or the length of the $k$\th edge in the \MST of $\PntSet$, and many others.
 Specifically, we are interested in problems for which there is a fast approximate decider.
-That is, given a value $r>0$ we can, in linear time, decide if the desired value is (approximately) smaller than $r$ or larger than $r$.
+That is, given a value $r>0$, we can, in linear time, decide if the desired value is (approximately) smaller than $r$ or larger than $r$.
 The goal is then to use this decider to approximate the optimum solution in linear time.
 As a first step towards a linear time approximation algorithm for such problems, we point out that one can compute nets in linear time in $\Re^d$, see \secref{compNets}.

-However, even if we could implicitly search over the critical values (which we cannot) then we still would require a logarithmic number of calls to the decider which would yield a running time of $O(n\log n)$, as the number of critical values is at least linear (and usually polynomial).
+However, even if we could implicitly search over the critical values (which we cannot), then we still would require a logarithmic number of calls to the decider, which would yield a running time of $O(n\log n)$, as the number of critical values is at least linear (and usually polynomial).
 So instead we use the return values of the decision procedure as we search to thin out the data so that future calls to the decision procedure become successively cheaper.
-However, we still cannot search over the critical values (since there are too many of them) and so we also introduce random sampling in order to overcome this.
+However, we still cannot search over the critical values (since there are too many of them), and so we also introduce random sampling in order to overcome this.

-\myparagraph{Outline of the new technique.} The new algorithm works by randomly sampling a point and computing the distance to its nearest neighbor.
+\paragraph{Outline of the new technique.} The new algorithm works by randomly sampling a point and computing the distance to its nearest neighbor.
 Let this distance be $r$.
 Next, we use the decision procedure to decide if we are in one of the following three cases.

-\begin{compactenum}[\quad(A)] \item \textbf{Net.} If $r$ is too small then we zoom out to a resolution of $r$ by computing an $r$-net and continuing the computation on the net instead of on the original point-set.
-That is, we net the point-set into a smaller point-set, such that one can solve the original problem (approximately) on this smaller sketch of the input.
+\begin{compactenum}[\quad(A)] \item \textbf{Net.} If $r$ is too small, then we zoom out to a resolution of $r$ by computing an $r$-net and continuing the computation on the net instead of on the original point set.
+That is, we net the point set into a smaller point set, such that one can solve the original problem (approximately) on this smaller sketch of the input.